U.S., Cuba restore ties after 50 years

 Travel restrictions that make it hard for most Americans to visit will be eased, but the door will not yet be open for broad U.S. tourism on the Caribbean island.

-His announcement also will not end the U.S. trade embargo that has been in force for more than 50 years.
+Obama’s announcement also will not end the U.S. trade embargo that has been in force for more than 50 years.
 That is codified in legislation and needs congressional approval.
-Obama said he would seek that approval but will likely face a struggle.
+Obama said he would seek that approval but likely faces a struggle.

+But sanctions experts said Obama had leeway to use executive his powers to ease the embargo even in the face of congressional objections.

+“There is a lot of breadth to authorize things more broadly than they’ve been authorized, provided that the broad (legislative) contours are adhered to,” said Peter Kucik, a former Treasury Department official who worked on Cuban sanctions.

 Obama said the opening was made possible by Havana’s release of American Alan Gross, 65, who had been imprisoned in Cuba for five years.
 Gross’ case had been a major obstacle to improving relations.

-Cuba is also releasing an intelligence agent who spied for the United States and was held for nearly 20 years, and the United States in return freed three Cuban intelligence agents held in the United States.
+Cuba also released an intelligence agent who spied for the United States and was held for nearly 20 years, and the United States in return freed three Cuban intelligence agents held in the United States.

 The hostilities were punctuated by crises over spies, refugees and the Cuban missile crisis of October 1962 that brought the world to the brink of nuclear war.
 After the demise of the Soviet Union and the end of the Cold War, Washington was increasingly alone in its efforts to squeeze Cuba.
 Raul Castro, who took over from Fidel Castro when his brother retired in 2008, has maintained a one-party political system.

-Obama said Cuba still needed to enact economic reforms and uphold human rights among other changes, but he said it was time for a new approach.
+Obama said Cuba still needed to enact economic reforms and uphold human rights among other changes but that it was time for a new approach.

 Critics said Cuba should not be rewarded, having yet to change, and the path to completely normal ties is strewn with obstacles, in particular lifting the embargo that the White House said Obama would like to see dismantled by the time he leaves office in 2017.